NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_install.rst

 In this section, we install the conda package manager if it's not already present on your system.

-- To determine if conda is installed, run ``% conda info`` as the user who will be using the package.
+- To determine if conda is installed, run :console:`% conda info` as the user who will be using the package.
 The package has been tested against versions of conda >= 4.7.5.
 If a pre-existing conda installation is present, continue to the following section to install the package's environments.
 These environments will co-exist with any existing installation.

   .. note::
      **Do not** reinstall Miniconda/Anaconda if it's already installed for the user who will be running the package: the installer will break the existing installation (if it's not managed with, e.g., environment modules.)

-- If ``% conda info`` doesn't return anything, you will need to install conda.
+- If :console:`% conda info` doesn't return anything, you will need to install conda.
 We recommend doing so using the Miniconda installer (available `here <https://docs.conda.io/en/latest/miniconda.html>`__) for the most recent version of python 3, although any version of Miniconda or Anaconda released after June 2019, using python 2 or 3, will work.

 - Follow the conda `installation instructions <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>`__ appropriate to your system.